Kita-Iwaki powerline

 The Kita-Iwaki Powerline is the largest double-circuit powerline for three-phase electric power in the world.
-Built in 1999, it runs from Minami-Iwaki switch (Tamura, Fukushima) to Higashi-Yamanashi substation (Ōtsuki, Yamanashi) and has 2 circuits, which are operated at present with 500 kV, but can be switched over to 1100 kV if necessary equipment is installed.
+Built in 1999, it runs from the Minami-Iwaki switch (Tamura, Fukushima) to the Higashi-Yamanashi substation (Ōtsuki, Yamanashi) and has 2 circuits, which are presently operated at 500 kV, but can be switched over to 1100 kV if necessary equipment is installed.
 The conductors of the lines consist of 8*31.5 mm ACSR ropes providing for a total current capacity of 4000 amperes.

 The line is supported by lattice towers with a typical height of 108 meters.
 These have three crossbars of spanning 31, 32 and 33 meters.

-There are two such lines: the first one is 190 kilometers long and starts at Kashiwazaki-Kariwa Nuclear Power Plant and runs over Nishi-Gunma switch to Higashi-Yamanashi substation.
+There are two such lines: the first one is 190 kilometers long and starts at the Kashiwazaki-Kariwa Nuclear Power Plant and runs over the Nishi-Gunma switch to the Higashi-Yamanashi substation.
 It was built in 1993.

-The second 240 kilometers long line, which was built in 1999 starts at Nishi-Gunma substation and runs over Higashi-Gunma substation to Minami-Iwaki switch, whereby it passes close to Shin-Imaichi switch, which is not connected to the line.
+The second 240 kilometers long line, which was built in 1999 starts at the Nishi-Gunma substation and runs over the Higashi-Gunma substation to the Minami-Iwaki switch, whereby it passes close to the Shin-Imaichi switch, which is not connected to the line.